keqingrong/hosts/README.md

 Intro
 =====================

-This is a list of hosts file to help you visit certain websites.
+This is a list of hosts file to help you access certain websites.

 Other choices :
 - [smarthosts](https://code.google.com/p/smarthosts/)